cloud-bulldozer/benchmark-operator/docs/sysbench.md

 optional runtime_class to the podSpec runtimeClassName.
 This is primarily intended for Kata containers.

+The option **annotations** can be set to apply the specified annotations to the pod metadata.

 The `pin_node` parameter allows to place the sysbench pod on a specific node, using the `hostname` label.